FollowTheProcess/cookie_pypackage/README.md

 * [MkDocs](https://www.mkdocs.org/#building-the-site): Production ready docs with MkDocs and GitHub Pages.

-* [Versioneer](https://github.com/python-versioneer/python-versioneer): Pre-configured version bumping, all you need to do is create a new git tag.
+* [Bump2Version](https://pypi.org/project/bump2version/): Pre-configured version bumping, all you need to do is run a command

 * [GitHub cli](https://cli.github.com): Option to use the new gh cli to create a GitHub repo for you after project creation.
 (You'll need to have this already set up)

-* Auto-release to [PyPI](https://pypi.org) when you push a new tag and the tests pass.
+* Auto-release to [PyPI](https://pypi.org) when you push a new version and the tests pass.

 ## Usage